ivrtop770/IT-auth-py/README.md

+# Python Model to OTP Verify.
-# first you need to approve you server ip to access to this service.
+## first you need to approve you server ip to access to this service.
-## plaese contact us.
+### plaese contact us.

 # To send a WhatsApp message
 ```